 - Demonstrate your responsibility.
-Horse owners don’t like to give rides to people who might think it’s funny to kick their horse, or who might act silly and fall off.
+Horse owners don’t like to give rides to people who might think it’s funny to mistreat their horse or who might act silly and get themselves hurt.
 Instead, prove you can follow instructions.

 - Ask directly.
 Once you know someone well and they know you are a responsible person interested in riding their horse, you can ask directly.
 As a familiar acquaintance, you can simply ask “Can I ride your horse sometime?“